AleksandrRogov/DynamicsWebApi/README.md

 ##### Count

 It is possible to count records separately from RetrieveMultiple call.
 In order to do that use the following snippet:

+IMPORTANT!
+The count value does not represent the total number of entities in the system.
+It is limited by the maximum number of entities that can be returned.

+For now please use dynamicsWebApi.retrieveMultipleAdvanced function to loop through all pages and rollup all the records. dynamicsWebApi.countAllRecords will be available soon.

 ```js
 dynamicsWebApi.countRecords("lead", "statecode eq 0").then(function (count) {